hajiarbm/Project2/README.md

 # Project2
 Disaster Response project tries to improve the efficiency in critical moments.
+It is based on messages that was sent during disasters.

-The benifits of it can be
+The benifits of this project can be:

-Determine the resources and in case of shortage, find the priority.
+1) Determine the resources and in case of shortage, find the priority.

-By analyzing the messages it can identify the needs.
+2) By analyzing the messages it can identify the needs.

+3) Understanding the text can be helpful to design a system that can understand messages in defferent languages.

+4) Can be used to categorize the emergencies effectively.
 ************************************************************************************

 Process_data.py contains the ETL pipeline that cleans data and stores in database.